- Covering the costs of cancer treatment

 - Check all bills and explanations of benefits (EOBs) paid to be sure they are correct.

 - Save and file all bills, payment receipts, and explanations of benefits (EOBs).
-Talk to your bank or credit union about how to get copies of canceled checks when you need them.
+If you use checks, your bank or credit union can tell you how to get copies of canceled checks if needed.
+If you have to get canceled checks or proof of online payments from banks or credit card companies, you may be charged a fee.

 - Keep a daily log of events and expenses; a calendar with plenty of writing space is useful.